emrz16/pruebas-automatizadas-equipo-20/README.md

 ## Scenaries: Validation of admin's login credentials

-1. When leaving empty admin's email input, the login is not successful.
+1. When leaving empty admin's email input, the login is not successful
 2. When writing the incorrect password on admin's password input, the login is not succesful.
+3. When writing admin's email without its domain, the login is not successful
+4. When writing admin's email without '@', the login is not successful

 ## Scenaries: Create a new page